Nightline: Reading of the names

 On April 30, 2004, Koppel read the names of members of the United States Armed Forces who were killed in the Iraq War since it began in March 2003.
-This prompted controversy from conservatives who believed that Koppel was making a political statement and from management at Hunt Valley, Maryland-based television station owner Sinclair Broadcast Group, which felt that ABC was undermining the war effort in Iraq; in protest, Sinclair forced its ABC-affiliated stations not to air that night's edition.
+This prompted controversy from conservatives who believed that Koppel was making a political statement, and from management at Hunt Valley, Maryland–based television station owner Sinclair Broadcast Group, which felt that ABC was undermining the war effort in Iraq; in protest, ordered forced its ABC-affiliated stations not to air that night's edition, and instead had the stations air a special in which the "merits" of the war would be debated.
+Sinclair invited Koppel to participate in the replacement program, but he declined.

 Others, most notably the television columnist for The Washington Post, thought it was a ratings stunt for sweeps; indeed Nightline was the highest-rated program during that time period, and had about 30% more viewers than other editions of the program which aired that week.
 ABC responded to the controversy, saying that the program was meant to be "an expression of respect which seeks to honor those who have laid down their lives for this country."

 Koppel repeated the format on May 28, 2004, reading the names of service members killed in the war in Afghanistan, and on May 30, 2005, reading the names of all service members killed in Afghanistan or Iraq between the last program and the preparation of the program.
 This time, all of Sinclair's ABC stations aired the program as scheduled.